This post may contain affiliate links. Please read my disclosure policy.

-Red Pepper Mushroom Black Bean Soup Recipe – This quick and easy black bean soup recipe comes together in a snap for a vegetarian soup recipe that even meat lovers with adore!
+This Red Pepper Mushroom Black Bean Soup is a delicious, easy black bean soup recipe!
+It’s a quick vegetarian soup that even most meat lovers will adore!

-Lately, I haven’t been able to get enough of soups with black beans and this Red Pepper Mushroom Black Bean Soup version is a definite favorite.
-I love that it comes together so quickly on the stovetop using black beans that I’ve already cooked or even by using canned black beans in a pinch.
-I think it would definitely make a great addition to your Halloween supper plans.
+Soups with black beans always are so satisfying and this Red Pepper Mushroom Black Bean Soup version is a definite family favorite.
+I love that it comes together so quickly on the stovetop using black beans that I’ve already cooked or even by using canned black beans if you want.

 But even better than the ease in making this soup is the deliciousness of every single bite of it!
 The combination of herbs and spices, peppers and onions, as well as the meatiness of the mushrooms (without the meat!) just makes it even better in my book.